quallmer/quallmer/README.md

-Please see our [tutorials with step-by-step instructions]((https://seraphinem.github.io/quallmer/articles/pkgdown/tutorials.html)) on using different LLMs with `quallmer`.
+Please see our [tutorials with step-by-step instructions]((https://seraphinem.github.io/quallmer/articles/pkgdown/tutorials.html)) on setting up different LLMs with `quallmer`.

 ## Installation